vortex418/annihilation/README.md

 *Note that both the apps and game versions are still in development, and that some features may not work*

+### v0.4.0 prerelease 1
+##### Release: 2021/3/14

+Indroducing Annihilation, but with HTML.
+Now supported accross all platforms, and with a frash new look, its better than ever!
+Completly updated planet generation, and massive feature improvements!
+The main release should come soon, but we want your feedback.
+Head over to the discord to give yours!

 ### v0.3.0
 ##### Released: 2021/3/2